Michael-Bach/Michael-Bach/README.md

 MSc Computational Physics (University of Copenhagen).
 Thesis in adversarial multi-agent reinforcement learning for naval tactical decision-making, developed in collaboration with Terma A/S.

-Previously Senior Navigation Officer aboard HDMS Absalon.
-Now building at the intersection of autonomous systems, reinforcement learning, and defence-adjacent AI.

 ---

 ## Featured Projects